 IELTS vs. TOEFL English Tests

-The International English Language Testing System (IELTS), one of the most popular English tests in the world, is created and maintained by British Council, IDP: IELTS Australia, and Cambridge Assessment English.
+The International English Language Testing System (IELTS), one of the most popular English tests in the world, is created and maintained by the British Council, IDP: IELTS Australia, and Cambridge Assessment English.
 You can achieve a score between 0 to 9 in each section.
 These scores are added together and then averaged to give your final score.

 The IELTS tests the following areas:

-Reading—There are three passages you need to read with a total of 40 related questions to answer.
+• Reading—There are three passages you need to read with a total of 40 related questions to answer.

-Listening—You need to listen to four recordings and answer a total of 40 questions (10 for each recording).
+• Listening—You need to listen to four recordings and answer a total of 40 questions (10 for each recording).

-Writing—This section gives you two tasks to complete, usually requiring you to describe a graph, table, chart, or diagram in detail.
+• Writing—This section gives you two tasks to complete, usually requiring you to describe a graph, table, chart, or diagram in detail.
 There is also a formal essay you need to write in response to a listed perspective, argument, or problem.

 Your second option is the Test of English as a Foreign Language (TOEFL).
-TOEFL is a computer-based test created and maintained by Educational Testing Service (ETS) and is primarily available online.
-The test is three hours long and has a maximum of 120 points across four sections, with each section having 30 points.
+TOEFL offers a computer-based test (which can be taken at a test center or at home) and a paper-based test created and maintained by the Educational Testing Service (ETS).
+The paper-based test is taken at a test center with the speaking section conducted remotely at home.
+Students can choose their preferred testing option.

 TOEFL’s four sections are:

-Reading—Multiple-choice questions, problem-solving questions, and a read-to-learn section with several correct answers
+1. Reading—Multiple-choice questions, problem-solving questions, and a read-to-learn section with several correct answers

-Listening—Matching questions, multiple-choice questions, and event-sequencing questions that test your ability to understand speaking attitudes, topic changes, and the order, relationships, and connections in spoken English
+2. Listening—Matching questions, multiple-choice questions, and event-sequencing questions that test your ability to understand speaking attitudes, topic changes, and the order, relationships, and connections in spoken English

-Speaking—Six total speaking tasks that involve listening and responding to questions across different topics (requires a headset with a microphone if you are taking the test online)
+3. Speaking—Four total speaking tasks that involve listening and responding to questions across different topics (requires a headset with a microphone if you are taking the test online)

 Our English language tests guide can help you learn more about TOEFL and IELTS.